wilfried01/TSM-CloudSys_k3s-labs/README.md

 ## GOAL

 In this exercise, students will deploy a Kubernetes cluster locally to manage an application that retrieves and stores electrical consumption data, forecasts future consumption, and presents both historical and projected consumption trends.

-As a fundamental component, students will replicate the local database.
+The electrical consumption is reprsented by a a CSV file stored on S3.
+This CSV file has 11 columns.
+The first column is the time stamp.
+The other ten columns each represent the power measurements (P) of a smart meter's electricity consumption.
+Measurements are taken every 15 minutes.
+A row in the CSV file therefore corresponds to the power measurement at a given time t (HH:00, HH:15, HH:30.
+HH:45) for the 10 smart meters.

 ## Example Architecture